DilanCF/ENEE447-notes/lecture notes/Lecture07.md

 ![alt text](img/Lecture07/image-1.png)

 This solution works.
-We dont use any varibles, instead using semaphores.
+We don't use any variables, instead using semaphores.
 Also need to check for full buffer, so we have an additional semaphore (`e`) which will tell us how many empty slots there are.

 As items are added, e is decremented

 We want to make sure that the following four things are
 1. Mutual exclusion
-    * Append is the crtiical section, and we are acquiring and releasing before and after the critical seciton respectively
+    * Append is the critical section, and we are acquiring and releasing before and after the critical section respectively
 2. Progress
     * Depends on how the semaphore is implemented
         * Random: Possibility of starvation